Assam, Meghalaya decide to start work on resolving border disputes in 6 areas | Politics

 - India

-Assam Chief minister Himanta Biswa Sarma and his Meghalaya counterpart Conrad K Sangma on Sunday decided to start work on resolving the inter-state boundary dispute in the six remaining areas of differences.
+Assam Chief minister Himanta Biswa Sarma and his Meghalaya counterpart Conrad K Sangma on Sunday decided to start work on resolving the inter-state boundary dispute in six areas over which differences persist.

 An agreement has been signed between the two North-eastern neighbours earlier this year for settling the issues in six other similar sites.